 The request for an appointment for these services can be made to the Passport Section with an email titled “Report of Birth and First Time Application of a child” to email@example.com.

 Refer to the Embassy website’s information on the documentary requirements of the Report of Birth.

 Refer to the Embassy website’s information on the documentary requirements of a passport application of Infants born in Singapore.

 Refer to the Embassy website’s information on Amendment of Passport Details.

-A minor (any person less than 18 years of age) coming to Embassy for a passport appointment must be accompanied by a parent of the said minor.
-The minor’s passport will not be processed if neither parent is with the child.
-Queries on this matter can be made with the Passport Section with an email titled “Minor applying for passport” to firstname.lastname@example.org.
+A minor (i.e. any person less than 18 years of age) coming to the Embassy for passport appointment must be accompanied by a parent of the said minor.
+The minor’s passport will not be processed if neither parent accompanies the child.
+Queries on this matter may be referred to firstname.lastname@example.org.